Committee on Professional Ethics

-The Supreme Court adopted the Limited License Legal Technician (LLLT) amendments to the lawyer Rules of Professional Conduct, effective April 14, 2015.
+The State Supreme Court adopted the Limited License Legal Technician amendments to the lawyer Rules of Professional Conduct, effective April 14, 2015.
 See Supreme Court order.
-The Court's order also directs WSBA to solicit and gather comments from members on the LLLT amendments.
-Following the comment period, WSBA will forward members' comments to the Court.
-The comment period ends November 30, 2015.
+The Court's order also directs the WSBA to solicit and gather comments from members on the Legal Technician amendments.
+Following the comment period, the WSBA will forward members' comments to the Court.
+The comment period ends Nov.
+30, 2015.
 Post a comment.

 View the unofficial version of the amended RPCs (in pdf booklet form) published by the WSBA on the Ethics page.

 On November 5, 2014, the Washington Supreme Court meeting en banc adopted new Comment to RPC 1.2, effective Dec.
 9, 2014.
 Under the subheading, Special Circumstances Presented by Washington Initiative 502, the comment addresses the ethical conduct of lawyers who wish to counsel and assist clients involved in marijuana-related business enterprises under a state law passed by voters in 2012 which legalized marijuana.